 You might be very clear about the changes you seek in your life, or you might be struggling to put your finger on what exactly is troubling you or holding you back.

 Perhaps there are things in your past you feel the need to explore, or there might be more recent situations and relationships that you are finding it difficult to cope with.

-Whatever it is that brings you here, I believe that therapy has the potential to enable you to create positive change in your life.
+Whatever it is that brings you here, therapy has the potential to enable you to create positive change in your life.
 All you need to bring is yourself, and all you need to be is open to learning about yourself.

 HOW TO BEGIN